createNull/calculator-tool/README.md

 # Calculator Tool
-Web server developed in Flask which can be used across different web based applications.
+Web server developed in Flask which can be used across different web based applications and deployed with Docker in Heroku.
 This app purpose is to provide a calculator tool for simple algorithms using input from user.
 The output will be the result of the algorithm in case of valid input.
 An error message will be shown in case of invalid input.
-This tool also provides the execution time in seconds for each algorithm.
+This tool also provides the execution time in seconds for each algorithm computation.

 ## Prerequisites:
 *   Python3.x